CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab6.md

 28. Similarly, create a **many to one** relationship between **PO** and **People**.
 Select **ContactPersonID** from **PO** and **PersonID** from **People**.

-29. Select **Close** to close Manage relationships dialog.
+29. Select **Close** to close the Manage Relationships dialog.
 We are done creating all the relationships.

     **Checkpoint:** Your model should look like the screenshot below.